What causes it and other answers to questions about uterine cancer.

 What are the symptoms of uterine cancer?

-The most common symptom of uterine cancer is abnormal bleeding, either heavy or irregular menstrual bleeding, bleeding between periods or bleeding after menopause.
-Such bleeding is never normal and should prompt a woman to see her gynecologist.
+The most common symptom is abnormal bleeding, either heavy or irregular menstrual bleeding, bleeding between periods or bleeding after menopause.
+Such bleeding is never normal and should prompt a visit to the gynecologist.
 Evaluation may include pelvic ultrasound, endometrial biopsy in the office or dilation and curettage (D & C).

 If a woman is diagnosed with endometrial cancer, she should be seen by a gynecologic oncologist to be sure that she is getting the most appropriate treatment for her case.
 Most patients can be treated with surgery, which can usually be performed laparoscopically.
 Biopsy of lymph nodes may be necessary to determine if the cancer has spread.
 Some patients will require radiation and/or chemotherapy.

 Obesity is an important risk factor for the development of uterine cancer.
 As with many cancers, maintaining a normal weight, eating a healthy diet and getting regular exercise may decrease a woman’s risk of developing this disease.

 Birth control pills decrease the risk of uterine cancer by 50 percent after 5 years of continuous use.
 Women who have irregular menstrual periods should talk to their gynecologists about medication to regulate their periods and prevent prolonged periods of the hormonal imbalance that can cause endometrial cancers.

 For more information about uterine and other women’s cancers, check out the Foundation for Women’s Cancer website at www.foundationforwomenscancer.org, the American Cancer Society website at www.cancer.org or the National Cancer Institute website at www.cancer.gov.